-A trial of withdrawal of HRT could be considered in:
+A trial of withdrawal of HRT could be considered:

-- Those women symptom-free on HRT after one to two years.
+- In those women symptom-free on HRT after one to two years.

-- Women who have been on HRT for longer than five years.
+- In women who have been on HRT for longer than five years.

-See the paragraph on alternatives to HRT at the bottom of the separate Menopause and its Management article.
+Alternatives to HRT are discussed in the separate Menopause and its Management article.

 Abrupt cessation or gradual withdrawal of HRT?